-We know you’ll be keen to start selling more vehicles, so we’ve also included some suggestions about how to get stock moving as quickly as possible, as well as how to keep your staff engaged and safe.
+We know you’ll be keen to start selling more vehicles, so we’ve also included some suggestions about how to get stock moving as quickly as possible, as well as how to keep your staff and customers safe.

 1. Your premises

-- While it’s unlikely the COVID-19 virus has remained on any surfaces for the whole lockdown period, it might be worth taking extra time and care by using anti-viral cleaning products to ensure yours and your customers’ safety.
-You may also wish to hire in a professional cleaning service for extra peace of mind.
+- While it’s unlikely the COVID-19 virus has remained on any surfaces for the latest lockdown period, it might be worth taking extra time and care by using anti-viral cleaning products to ensure yours and your customers’ safety.
+You may also wish to hire a professional cleaning service for extra peace of mind.
 Areas such as computers, telephones, kitchen areas and bathrooms should be given extra attention.